-To test support for reading subdirectories, use the initialized SD card image.
+We have provided several utilities to test your code.
+We strongly recommended to start the assignment by implementing subdirectory support.
+To test support for reading subdirectories, use the initialized SD card image from the website.
 You should be able to inspect a hierarchy of subdirectories using ls and cd.
+A textual representation of the hierarchy as stored on the WFS partition is available from the website.

-Finally, to test the support for creating and removing subdirectories, you can make use of the mkdir and rmdir utilities.
-These take the directory to create as an argument.
-Like the overwr utility they do not accept absolute paths.
+To test the support for creating and removing subdirectories, you can make use of the mkdir and rmdir utilities.
+These take the directory to create/remove as an argument.
+Note that the utilities do not accept absolute paths, only relative paths.
 You should test creating subdirectories in the root directory, but also creating subdirectories in subdirectories (nesting).